sri786/Requirements-for-Software-Security-Engineering/Threat-Model/Report.md

 Tampering
 ---------

-**11.** The DNS log Data Store Could Be Corrupted
+**8.** Potential Lack of Input Validation for Pi-hole

 Category:	Tampering

 Description:	Data flowing across DNS Query may be tampered with by an attacker.
-This may lead to corruption of DNS log.
-Ensure the integrity of the data flow to the data store.
+This may lead to a denial of service attack against Pi-hole or an elevation of privilege attack against Pi-hole or an information disclosure by Pi-hole.
+Failure to verify that input is as expected is a root cause of a very large number of exploitable issues.
+Consider all paths and the way they handle data.
+Verify that all input is verified for correctness using an approved list input validation approach.

 Justification:	<no mitigation provided>

-**18.** Potential Lack of Input Validation for Pi-hole
+**19.** Potential Lack of Input Validation for Pi-hole

 Category:	Tampering